 • Your Body Can Get Rid of Gonorrhea on Its Own

 It's highly unlikely that your immune system alone can fight off gonorrhea, and that you can't get it again once the infection is gone.
-You certainly need some form of treatment to experience relief from its symptoms, and there's a high chance the disease can return.4 One of the defining characteristics of gonorrhea is its ability to appear again months after you've been cured.5
+You certainly need some form of treatment to experience relief from its symptoms, and there's a high chance the disease can return.4

 • The Hot Tub Will Kill Off Gonorrhea or Other STD-Causing Microbes

 People generally think that gonorrheal bacteria and other STD-causing microbes can be killed by soaking in a tub of warm water.
 On the contrary, these microorganisms can survive in warm water for long periods of time.
-In addition, the warm water opens up your pores, making your skin more vulnerable to cuts that can allow the microbes to enter your system.6
+In addition, the warm water opens up your pores, making your skin more vulnerable to cuts that can allow the microbes to enter your system.5

-• You Can Immediately Tell If You Have Gonorrhea
+• You Can Immediately Tell if You Have Gonorrhea

 The Good News: Gonorrhea Is Treatable and Preventable

 Conventional treatment for gonorrhea usually involves the use of antibiotics.
 However, this is not recommended nowadays as the bacteria have evolved and are now resistant to the medication.
-The CDC states that there is only one class of antibiotic left that may help treat gonorrhea, but chances are this antibiotic will also become ineffective in the long run.9
+The CDC states that there is only one class of antibiotic left that may help treat gonorrhea, but chances are this antibiotic will also become ineffective in the long run.8

 Aside from being treatable, you can prevent gonorrhea from happening in the first place by practicing safe sex methods, such as using condoms and limiting your sex partners.
 Furthermore, this guide will educate you on how gonorrhea spreads, effective preventive methods and possible health complications that may arise if you don't treat it right away.